-I got a question about waiting period.
-I mean looooong days and weeks between sending an application to the Home Office (with further transit to the Tech Nation) and obtaining decision on endorsement.
-Are there any advice for this time?
+I got a question about the waiting period.
+I mean looooong days and weeks between sending an application to the Home Office (with further transit to the Tech Nation) and obtaining a decision on the endorsement.
+Is there any advice for this time?

-First of all, you have already done everything what you can.
-Hence, now is time to check your email two times a day (do not do it frequently – you will become mad with absence of any answer).
+First of all, you have already done everything that you can.
+Hence, now is time to check your email two times a day (do not do it frequently – you will become mad with the absence of any answer).
 And relax as you can.

 What you have to do obligatory – mark a day of your application with a red sign in the calendar.
 This is important to control the timeframe.
 If you will see that time is flying over the expected period and you still do not have any decision in your case, you need to ring the bell.

 When to do this – depends on your location.
 If you have applied outside the UK this visa route takes 3 weeks to complete.
-I can confirm that Home Office is doing their best.
-Timeframe is very precise and in my case I took my visa within these 3 weeks.
+I can confirm that the Home Office is doing its best.
+The timeframe is very precise and in my case, I took my visa within these 3 weeks.

-However, living in the UK and / or switching out of other visa type it takes up to 8 weeks.
+However, living in the UK and/or switching out of other visa types it takes up to 8 weeks.
 Hence, if you have applied in early September, your final expectations must be satisfied in early or middle November.

 Are there any options to track the progress of the visa application?

-I need to write Home Office.
+I need to write the Home Office.
 What to do?

 Write them directly to firstname.lastname@example.org.

-This email is available for public and officially promoted by Tech City UK at their web-page.
+This email is available for public and officially promoted by Tech Nation at their web-page.

-Regarding the Tech City UK – they do not have a permission to disclose outcome of any application.
+Regarding the Tech City UK – they do not have permission to disclose the outcome of any application.